 Out-of-Network benefits (continued) Lifetime maximum Out-of-Network inpatient care for the treatment of alcoholism and drug abuse is limited to two treatment programs (30-day each maximum) per lifetime.
 Precertification To be eligible to receive mental health and substance abuse benefits you must follow your treatment plan and all of our authorization processes.
-These include obtaining Plan certification for: • The medical necessity of your admission to a hospital or other covered facility prior to admission.
+These include obtaining Plan certification for: The medical necessity of your admission to a hospital or other covered facility prior to admission.
 Emergency admissions must be reported within two business days following the day of admission even if you have been discharged.
 Otherwise, the benefits payable will be reduced by \$500.
-See Section 3 for details. • Outpatient treatment beyond 10 visits per person, per calendar year and day or aftercare treatment (partial hospitalization).
+See Section 3 for details.
+Outpatient treatment beyond 10 visits per person, per calendar year and day or aftercare treatment (partial hospitalization).
 If preauthorization is not obtained, benefits will be reduced to 80% of the benefit otherwise payable.
-To obtain preauthorization, call 1-800/999-9849 toll-free in the Washington, DC and Baltimore Metropolitan areas.
+To obtain preauthorization, call 1-800/245-7013 toll-free in the CareFirst service area (defined on page 8).
 In all other areas call 1-800/346-6755 toll-free.